How dynamic presentation is shaping personalisation in the travel industry

 The signposting of messaging is becoming a science within a science, as the intelligence around conversion rates gathers momentum.
 Urgency messaging in the hotel space has caught the attention of UK regulators and OTAs will be forced to comply with the recommendations.
 This will result in a different type of pop-up rather than the end of them.

 Rules engines can be applied to different message sets – such as recent activity (“last booked five minutes ago”) price tracking (“this price likely to increase in the next three days”) or inventory (“only three window seats left”).
 Each of these messages will have a different yield profile between personas and can be presented selectively.

 Example of dynamic messaging from Expedia

 Exit messages can help airlines address cart abandonment and can be customised according to the user’s recent search and shopping flow.
 Reminding passengers about to leave a site that price and availability are subject to change is entry-level.
 Sophisticated airlines with the right rules and integration platform can offer various messages, from holding the price to emailing a reminder.

 Dynamic styling allows multiple style sheets to be run side by side at the same time, giving the airline greater control of the overall customer experience.
-Dynamic styling is proving a great way for airlines to personalise the look and feel of their loyalty scheme according to the persona of the member.
-It also enables large airline groups to display different brands to the same user.
+That is proving a great way for airlines to personalise the look and feel of their loyalty scheme according to the persona of the member.
+Moreover, it enables large airline groups to display different brands to the same user.